plangrid/ReactiveLists/Guides/Getting Started.md

 #### `*ViewDriver`

 This is either a `TableViewDriver` or a `CollectionViewDriver`.
 These types are responsible for calling all the methods to update your view when new data is available.
-You initialize your `Driver` with a `UITableView` or `UICollectionView` and then as new data becomes available, you construct a new `ViewModel` and set the `Driver`'s `tableViewModel` or `collectionViewModel` property to the new `ViewModel`  From there the `Driver` will figure out the differences in the data and re-render your `UITableView` or `UICollectionView` automatically for you.
+You initialize your `Driver` with a `UITableView` or `UICollectionView` and then as new data becomes available, you construct a new `ViewModel` and set the `Driver`'s `tableViewModel` or `collectionViewModel` property to the new `ViewModel`.
+From there the `Driver` will figure out the differences in the data and re-render your `UITableView` or `UICollectionView` automatically for you.

-To get set up, you first need to add a `Driver` (either a `TableViewDriver` or `CollectionViewDriver`) to your view controller.
+To get set up, you first need to add a `Driver` (either a `TableViewDriver` or `CollectionViewDriver`) to your view controller:

 ```swift
 struct Person {
   name: String
   uuid = UUID()